 Enable to show a custom message to the user on the login page.
-This option is only available for Local and Agent IdP types.
+Only available for Local and Agent IdP types.

 - Custom Text

 The message to show on the login page.
-Only visible if the Enable Text on Login Page toggle is turned on.
+Only available if the Enable Text on Login Page toggle is turned on.
 Supports Markdown syntax, including links.